Bycatch Reduction Engineering Program 2016 Report to Congress

 Texas A&M University ($191,655)

 Barotrauma is experienced by some deep-water fish that are brought to the surface too quickly.
 Fish suffering from barotrauma often have trouble swimming or diving back to depth after release.
 Fish descending devices are gaining popularity as a conservation tool that can help increase survival of deep-water reef fish caught and released during recreational fishing.
-Researchers at Texas A&M University have been conducting experimental trials using electronic fish tags and high definition camera footage, and have found that using descending devices significantly reduces the impact of barotrauma and can increase survival of reef fish, such as red snapper.
-Several other physical factors—including fishing depth, temperature, and handling time—have also been shown to play a large role in fish survival, and proper consideration of these additional factors coupled with the use of descending devices will maximize the chance of post-release survival during recreational fishing.
+Researchers at Texas A&M University have been conducting experimental trials using electronic fish tags and high definition camera footage.
+They found that using descending devices significantly reduces the impact of barotrauma and can increase survival of reef fish, such as red snapper.
+Several other physical factors—including fishing depth, temperature, and handling time—have also been shown to play a large role in fish survival.
+Proper consideration of these additional factors coupled with the use of descending devices will maximize the chance of post-release survival during recreational fishing.

 University of Hawaii ($172,804)